DavidLacroix/postgis-mvt/README.md

 ```sh
 sudo docker-compose up -d
 ```
-Sudoing docker is not secure but it quicker to setup.
+Sudoing docker is not secure but is faster.
 To setup your docker properly read [this](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user)

 #### Postgres
 ```sh